 Irvine is a nice balance between life in a moderately big city and the interesting diversions and culture that come from having a big college student population.
 The thousands of students who arrive on campus every fall will find that Irvine has plenty of amenities and opportunities for them, while residents of Irvine enjoy the lectures, music, art, and economic trickle-down that colleges typically provide.
 "Town and Gown" complement each other in Irvine.

 Irvine is an extremely ethnically-diverse city.
 The people who call Irvine home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Irvine residents report their race to be White, followed by Asian.
-Irvine also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 10.05% of the city’s residents.
-Important ancestries of people in Irvine include English, Irish, Iranian, and Italian.
+Important ancestries of people in Irvine include Irish, English, Iranian, and Italian.

 The most common language spoken in Irvine is English.
 Other important languages spoken here include Chinese and Korean.